WorldAfterCapital/WorldAfterCapital/Appendix.md

 ### Gross Capital Formation

 For triangulation, it is worth considering the growth in output of some things that require productive capacity.
 We can infer the availability of physical capital through outputs.
-To that end, I was able to find the following chart of global crude steel production over time (Morfeldt, 2017).
+To that end, I was able to find the following chart of global crude steel production over time (World Steel Association, 2025).

 ![Steel Output.
 Sources: International Iron and Steel Institute 1991, 2001; Worldsteel Committee on Economic Studies, 2011; World Steel Association, 2025](assets/steel-output.png)